Emamu Teketel is 15 years old and has a mobility-limiting disability.

-In the year ahead you can count on Habitat for Humanity Canada to keep pushing the issues of housing and affordable homeownership forward.
+In the year ahead you can count on Habitat for Humanity Canada to keep pushing the issues of affordable homeownership forward.
 We'll be working closely with the Federal Government to ensure the promises of the National Housing Strategy become a reality.

 Terence and Melissa started their family on the main floor of a split-level house.
 Nearly six years and three children later, they were in need of an accessible home.